YTO - SAN

 • Which airline alliances offer flights from Toronto to San Diego?

-Star Alliance is the only airline alliance operating flights between Toronto and San Diego.
+SkyTeam, oneworld, and Star Alliance are the airline alliances operating flights between Toronto and San Diego, with SkyTeam being the most commonly used for this route.

 • On which days can I fly direct from Toronto to San Diego?